 What information is contained in the Census?

-There are a number of categories of information which have been developed in consultation with operators on the Retirement Living Council, a specialist national division of the Property Council, that are included in the Census.
-The categories include data about existing villages (e.g. average tenure, facilities, fees, sales data, resident entry age and average age, and occupancy rates) as well as information about planned developments (e.g. village style, development approvals, proposed commencement and completion dates, size, and proximity to residential aged care facilities).
+The Retirement Census collects a wide range of information about the sector.
+This includes information about existing villages (e.g. average tenure, facilities, fees, sales data, resident entry age and average age, and occupancy rates) as well as information about planned developments (e.g. village style, development approvals, proposed commencement and completion dates, size, and proximity to residential aged care facilities).

 Who can access the Census?
 How do I get the information from it?